-By the staff of Children's Uplift Programme (CUP),
+By Staff of Children's Uplift Programme (CUP),

 Lily* was standing on the overpass, wondering what to do with her life and how to make ends meet, as busy city traffic whizzed underneath.
 Then came a woman walking toward her.
 She talked to Lily for a moment, then offered her a job as a house helper.